 - La Pavoni Professional Espresso Machine (Made in Italy)

 - DeLonghi Digital Super-Automatic Espresso Machine (Made in Italy)

 - Saeco PicoBaristo Automatic Espresso Machine (Made in Europe)

-- IV.
-How To Drink Espresso Like a True Italian
+- How To Drink Espresso Like a True Italian

 - Understand the true essence of espresso

 - Order your shot standing up at the bar

 - Drink espresso throughout the day but keep cappuccino for the morning